damnhandy/Handy-URI-Templates/README.md

 The template processor will not accept the following types of value combinations:

-* with the exception of character arrays, multi dimensional arrays are not supported.
+* With the exception of character arrays, multi dimensional arrays are not supported.
 * Collections of Collections
 * Maps that have values of type array, Collection, or Map.